Lilly rides wave of weight-loss drug demand, working to expand capacity | Business

 Lilly rides wave of weight-loss drug demand, working to expand capacity

-Eli Lilly on Tuesday forecast 2024 profit above Wall Street estimates on soaring demand for Zepbound, its recently approved weight-loss drug, and said the treatment helped reduce symptoms of a common, difficult to treat fatty liver disease in a mid-stage trial.
+Eli Lilly on Tuesday forecast 2024 profit above Wall Street estimates on soaring demand for Zepbound, its recently approved weight-loss drug, and said it would have new supply from expanded manufacturing capacity as soon as this year.

-Eli Lilly on Tuesday forecast 2024 profit above Wall Street estimates on soaring demand for Zepbound, its recently approved weight-loss drug, and said the treatment helped reduce symptoms of a common, difficult to treat fatty liver disease in a mid-stage trial.
+Eli Lilly on Tuesday forecast 2024 profit above Wall Street estimates on soaring demand for Zepbound, its recently approved weight-loss drug, and said it would have new supply from expanded manufacturing capacity as soon as this year.
 Explosive demand for diabetes treatment Mounjaro, which had also been used off label for weight loss, and now Zepbound, has led to a buying spree of Lilly's stock, propelling the drugmaker's market value to over $600 billion.

+Lilly announced on an investor call that its new Concord, North Carolina site would begin producing Zepbound and Mounjaro, both known chemically as tirzepatide, as early as the end of the year, with products available to ship in 2025.
+Lilly said it expects to produce one and a half times as many sellable doses in the second half of 2024 as it did in the second half of last year.

-The Indianapolis-based drugmaker said it will expand manufacturing capacity, but expects demand for Mounjaro and Zepbound to outpace supply in 2024.
-Zepbound sales reached $175.8 million in the first few weeks of its launch, following U.S. approval in November.
+The Indianapolis-based drugmaker said while it will expand manufacturing capacity, it expects demand for Mounjaro and Zepbound to outpace supply in 2024.
+Zepbound sales reached $175.8 million in the first few weeks of its launch, following U.S. approval in November, Lilly said.

 "I guess, (I was) most surprised by the sales of Zepbound.
 I wouldn't have expected near that much," said Troy Harmon, Chief Investment Officer at Henssler Financial.
 The company said it expects 2024 revenue of $40.4 billion to $41.6 billion, and adjusted earnings of $12.20 to $12.70, putting the midpoint ahead of analysts' estimates of $12.43 per share, according to LSEG data.

-Shares were off slightly at $699.52 after gaining about 11% in January, making Lilly the eighth largest company in the U.S. by market capitalization and most valuable healthcare company.
+Shares were off about 1% at $696.82 after gaining about 11% in January, making Lilly the eighth largest company in the U.S. by market capitalization and most valuable healthcare company.
 Truist analyst Robyn Karnauskus raised her price target for the company to $850 from $650.

-Lilly announced on an investor call that its new Concord, North Carolina site, in which it invested $1 billion in early 2022, would begin producing the drugs, which have the same main ingredient, tirzepatide, as early as the end of the year, with products available to ship in 2025.
-The company in November said it would build its first plant in Germany for 2.3 billion euros ($2.47 billion) to help increase tirzepatide capacity.

-Lilly said it expects to produce one and a half times as many sellable doses in the second half of 2024 as it did in the second half of last year.
 Fourth-quarter Mounjaro sales rose to $2.21 billion from $279.2 million last year, easily outpacing expectations of $1.8 billion, according to BMO Capital Markets.
+Finance chief Anaz Ashkenazi addressed this week's news that contract manufacturer Catalent will be sold to the parent company of Novo Nordisk since that company also makes drugs for Eli Lilly.

+Novo, which manufactures the weight-loss drug Wegovy and related diabetes treatment Ozempic, is Lilly's main rival in the obesity market.
+Ashkenazi said Catalent was an integral manufacturer of both commercial and pipeline products for the industry, especially in diabetes and obesity, "and we have products with these sites as well."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)